tgpatel025/made-in-india/README.md

    3. Go to directory:  "./made-in-india/web-scrapper-tool/source/main_scrapper.py"
       > On line no. 206 change the user name, password and database as per user

-### Activating Virtual Environment
+### Creating and Activating Virtual Environment
+- Open Command prompt and run
+  > py -m pip install --user virtualenv
-- Go to directory "./web-scrapper-tool/webscrappingenv/Scripts" and run
+- Now Create You Virtual Environment, Go to directory "./web-scrapper-tool/" and run
+  > py -m venv webscrappingenv
+- To Activate it run
-  > activate
+  > .\webscrappingenv\Scripts\activate

 ### Installing python packages
 - Install the Requirements file ("./web-scrapper-tool/requirement.txt") by following command based on which pip you are using: